hashicorp/terraform-ls/docs/SETTINGS.md

 The language server supports the following configuration options:

+## `terraformExecPath` (`string`)

+Path to the Terraform binary.

+This is usually looked up automatically from `$PATH` and should not need to be specified in majority of cases.
+Use this to override the automatic lookup.

 ## `rootModulePaths` (`[]string`)

 This allows overriding automatic root module discovery by passing a static list